-Franklin, a Republican, was the representative for Mississippi’s 2nd congressional district from 1983 to 1986.
+Franklin was the representative for Mississippi’s 2nd congressional district and was a Republican.
+He served from 1983 to 1986.

 Franklin sponsored bills primarily in these issue areas:

 Some of Franklin’s most recently sponsored bills include...

 - H.R.
 5314 (99th): A bill to direct the Secretary of the Interior to sell certain ...